spinnaker/governance/governance.md

 Qualifications:

 * Nominated and Appointed by Steering Committee
-  * 2 year terms, term limit of consecutive 4 years (after, individual must take off 1 year)
+  * 2 year terms, term limit of consecutive 4 years (after, individual must take off at least 1 year)
   * Terms should be staggered, which should result in approximately half of the committee up for election each year
   * Term starts w/calendar year (i.e. January 1st)